 ACPM has received a grant to collaborate with the Centers for Disease Control and Prevention(CDC) to create and deliver new lifestyle medicine education modules for providers in the CDC WISEWOMAN (Well-Integrated Screening and Evaluation for Women Across the Nation) program.
 Administered through CDC's Division for Heart Disease and Stroke Prevention (DHDSP), the WISEWOMAN program provides low-income, under-insured or uninsured women in 19 states and two tribal organizations with chronic disease risk factor screening, lifestyle programs, and referral services to prevent cardiovascular disease.

 During the first-year of the project, ACPM researched and developed new lifestyle medicine curriculum modules and educational materials designed specifically for the needs of WISEWOMAN providers, building off the comprehensive curriculum developed by ACPM and the American College of Lifestyle Medicine.
-In year two of the project ACPM will develop a webinar series and resource toolkit that will include practical lifestyle medicine tools and skills providers can implement in their current practice.
+In year two of the project ACPM is developing a webinar series and resource toolkit that will include practical lifestyle medicine tools and skills providers can implement in their current practice.
 These newly developed resources will assist providers in prescribing lifestyle modifications for high-risk woman (cardiovascular disease/hypertension) enrolled in their practice.